braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/change_your_campaign_after_launch.md

 ### Send rate

-When using a send rate limit, Braze "schedules" your messages in minute-granularity time slots, so if you want to change the message sending rate, you should follow the process below for immediate changes.
+When using a send rate limit, Braze "schedules" your messages in minute-granularity time slots, so if you want to change the message sending rate, adhere to the following process for making immediate changes.

 ## Making immediate changes